Bangor, Gwynedd: Transport

 Bus services are provided predominantly by Arriva Buses Wales; routes connect the city with Holyhead, Caernarfon and Llandudno.
+Gwynfor Coaches, Lewis Y Llan and O.R.Jones also run services the city.

 The A5 runs through the centre of Bangor; it connects Holyhead, Shrewsbury and London.
 The A55 runs immediately to the south of Bangor, providing a route to Holyhead and Chester.

 The nearest airport with international flights is Liverpool John Lennon Airport, which is 83 mi by road.

 Bangor lies at the western end of the North Wales Path, a 60 mi long-distance coastal walking route to Prestatyn.
 Cycle routes NCR 5, NCR 8 and NCR 85 of the National Cycle Network pass through the city.

 Culture

 Heritage and nature conservation

 The head office of Gwynedd Archaeological Trust is located on Garth Road.
 The Trust was established in 1974 and carries out surveys, outreach and education, and excavations across Gwynedd and Anglesey.

 The North Wales Wildlife Trust is also based on Garth Road, and manages the nature reserves at Eithinog and Nantporth.